Chelagat Mutai: Illness and death

 Chelagat got involved in a road accident in 2006 and suffered multiple injuries including fractures.
 She was also diagnosed with a spinal problem which she nursed but kept recurring.
-She became wheelchair bound.
-She moved to Nairobi for treatment but her circumstances took a turn for the worse she ended up living in a single room belonging to a friend in a low-income surburb of Nairobi.
-In June 2011 she was admitted at the Spinal Injury Hospital following the intervention of former Prime Minister Raila Odinga.
+She became wheelchair-bound.
+She moved to Nairobi for treatment but her circumstances took a turn for the worse she ended up living in a single room belonging to a friend in a low-income suburb of Nairobi.
+In June 2011 she was admitted to the Spinal Injury Hospital following the intervention of former Prime Minister Raila Odinga.
 She continued recuperating in a flat at Ngong road arranged for her by benefactors.
 Weeks later, she was admitted to the hospital following a case of acute pneumonia.
 She was discharged after a week and returned home.
 A week later she returned home but her condition worsened and was rushed back.
-On July 6, 2013, she quietly passed away in the hospital.
+On July 6, 2013, she quietly died in the hospital.

 Legacy

-Chelagat Mutai fought for constitutional freedoms, rule of law, fought against corruption, abuse of power and political assassinations.
+Chelagat Mutai fought for constitutional freedoms, rule of law, and fought against corruption, abuse of power and political assassinations.
 She stood for social justice and was a powerful defender of democracy and women’s rights and paid for it with her term in jail and exile.
 Coming from a highly patriarchal society and being a single woman, she overcame the odds to become the first Kalenjin woman elected to Parliament and also the youngest person in her time.
 She was a great inspiration to women and youth.
-The 10th Parliament (2008-2013) saw the election of the largest number Kalenjin women under the old Constitution.
-Out of 22 women elected to the 10th Parliament, six were elected from predominantly Kalenjin constituencies contributing the largest percentage of women drawn from a single community.
-These were Beatrice Kones, Prof. Hellen Sambili, Joyce Laboso, Linah Jebii Kilimo, Margaret Kamar, Peris Simam, and Sally Kosgey.
+The 10th Parliament (2008-2013) saw the election of the largest number of Kalenjin women under the old Constitution.
+Out of 22 women elected to the 10th Parliament, one-third (seven in number) were elected from predominantly Kalenjin constituencies contributing the largest percentage of women drawn from a single community.
+These were Beatrice Kones, Prof.Hellen Sambili, Joyce Laboso, Linah Jebii Kilimo, Prof. Margaret Kamar, Peris Simam, and Dr. Sally Kosgey.
 Joyce Laboso went on to become the first woman Deputy Speaker in the Kenyan Parliament.

-The death of Chelagat Mutai was epochal as it marked the fall of one of the ‘Seven Bearded Sisters’, a moniker attributed to former Attorney-General Charles Njonjo describing dissident members of the Kenyan parliament.
+The death of Chelagat Mutai was epochal, as it marked the fall of one of the ‘Seven Bearded Sisters’, a moniker attributed to former Attorney-General Charles Njonjo describing dissident members of the Kenyan parliament.
 These persons raised important issues that affected Kenyans and which the Kenyatta administration did not quite like.
 Members of that motley crew included Koigi wa Wamwere, Lawrence Sifuna, Abuya Abuya, Chelagat Mutai, George Anyona, James Orengo, Chibule wa Tsuma and Mashengu wa Mwachofi.

-She is a hero of the second liberation who died in penury unable to benefit from her many years of social activism.
-The Constitution of Kenya 2010 bears the marks of the years of vocal activism against the excesses of state power.
-It contains Chelagat’s voice too.
+She is a hero of the second liberation even though she died in penury unable to benefit from her many years of social activism.
+The Constitution of Kenya 2010 bears the voices of many social and political activists over the years.
+It bears Chelagat’s voice too.